Courtship, Old West Style

 - Dining out.
 Towns and cities did spring up, and most had at least one dining establishment.
 Men of means often did ask the object of his affections to dine out with him.
 Same customary acceptance as ‘walking out’–as a public place, the activity was seen as fit for an unmarried couple.

-- Attending social events: Founder’s Day parades, barn dances, church picnics, barn raising, etc. Consider the work this would take: a man might ride plenty far just to ask his best gal to attend some event, ride into town to reserve a rented rig, then retrace his mileage into town to rent the rig, collect the lady at her home, take her to town (or whatever homestead) for the event, then cover all those miles once again in reverse.
+- Attending social events: Founder’s Day parades, barn dances, church picnics, barn raising, etc. Consider the work this would take: a man might ride plenty far just to ask his best gal to attend an event.
+He’d ride into town to reserve a rented rig, retrace his mileage into town to collect the rig.
+Whereupon he’d collect the lady at her home, take her to town (or whatever homestead) for the event.
+Imagine the time drain as he’d cover all those miles once again in reverse.
 [See a specific story related here, sixth paragraph from the end.]

 - Parlor games.